 Conservation medicine uses a One Health approach to address urgent issues facing our planet, including emerging and resurging diseases, habitat use conflicts, environmental contamination, ecosystem and climate change, biodiversity loss, and ecosystem function degradation.

-The doctoral (Ph.D.) graduate program in Biomedical Sciences offers students a balanced blend of scientific knowledge, technical skills, and research training in one of five focus areas: Infectious Diseases, Digestive Diseases, Neuroscience and Reproductive Biology, Pathology, and Clinical Sciences.
+The doctoral (Ph.D.) program in Biomedical Sciences offers students a balanced blend of scientific knowledge, technical skills, and research training in one of five focus areas: Infectious Diseases, Digestive Diseases, Neuroscience and Reproductive Biology, Pathology, and Clinical Sciences.